SUCCESS STORIES

 It was these memories of his childhood that trained Raneses how to do business that also characterized a large part of his career.
 When he finished college at Bicol University, he took a stint in Nippon Yusen Kaisha (NYK) and traveled to different countries.

 As he has done when he was still young, Raneses established an enterprise selling handicraft items like bags.
 Such was the beginning of Moonlight Handicrafts.
-Today, his company joins national fairs organized by the Department of Trade and Industry (DTI) and is a supplier of handicrafts using different materials, including natural fibers.

 Moonlight Handicrafts focuses on crafts and designs combining different materials such as buri, abaca, jute, raffia, and other fabrics like canvas.
 “I started when I returned to the Philippines as an OFW and re-opened the business of my parents which had been closed for so long.
 That business was the main source of income for my family and helped all seven children finish our schooling.
 I was discovered by DTI at a trade fair where I was one of the exhibitors.
 They approached me to be one of their MSMEs.